rpeszek/my-blogs/posts/2022-01-10-ts-types-part3.md

 _side_note_start **Observation (Rant Alert)**:
 There is a tendency to focus on the common case and ignore the corner case.
 This tendency has a broad scope, broader than TS.
-What has (typically) a lower cost:  resolving a problem that every users observes when opening the app or resolving a problem that affects 1% of users once a month?
+What has (typically) a lower cost:  resolving a problem that every user observes when opening the app or resolving a problem that affects 1% of users once a month?
 Are less frequently observed defects assigned a lower priority?
 Not really.
 The common approach to software and language design and the economics of software maintenance are an ill matched couple.
 _side_note_end